-The Clarksville MPO is a bi-state, multi-jurisdictional entity that is comprised of local governments within the Clarksville-Oak Grove area, which is federally mandated to carry out the transportation planning process.
-The MPO is led by an Executive Board, which is the policy board of the MPO, a technical committee that provides recommendations to the Executive Board, and a professional MPO staff.
+The Clarksville MPO is a bi-state, multi-jurisdictional entity that is comprised of local governments within the Clarksville MPO's metropolitan planning area, which is federally mandated to carry out the transportation planning process.
+The MPO is led by an Executive Board, which is the policy board of the MPO, a Technical Coordinating Committee (TCC) that provides recommendations to the Executive Board, and a professional MPO staff.
 The MPO staff consists of a MPO Director and a Planner.